- Areas of Speciality

 The underlying premise of our research is that emotional processes are the foundation of behavior and thought.
 We examine the role of affective reactions and emotions in how people think about the future and what they think will happen to them in the future.
 We are also investigating when and why particular emotions might improve functioning and decision making.

 Levine, L. J., Lench, H. C., Karnaze, M., & Carlson, S. (2018).
 Bias in predicted and remembered emotion.
-Current Opinion in Behavioral Sciences.
+Current Opinion in Behavioral Sciences, 19, 73-77.

-5. Lench, H. C., PBench, S. W., & GPerez, K. A. (in press).
+Lench, H. C., Bench, S. W., & Perez, K. A. (2017).
 Building a house of sentiment on sand: Epistemological issues with contempt.
-Behavioral and Brain Sciences, 33-34.
-(5-yr IF: 23.84)
+Behavioral and Brain Sciences, 40, 33-34.

 Perez, K., & Lench, H. C. (2017).
-Self-transcendent positive emotions: Wonder & awe.
-In Monika Wrobel (Ed.), Encyclopedia of Personality and Individual Differences.
+Wonder.
+In M. Wrobel (Ed.), Encyclopedia of Personality and Individual Differences, 1-3.

 Bench, S. W., Rivera, G. N., Schlegel, R. J., Hicks, J. A., & Lench, H. C. (2017).
 Does expertise matter in replication?
 An examination of the Reproducibility Project: Psychology.
 Journal of Experimental Social Psychology, 68, 181-184.